pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 apmec/tests/functional.

-Writing a testcase:A testcase is written by declaring a class name derived from class base.BaseTackerTest.
-BaseTackerTest is class declared in apmec/tests/functional/vnfd/base.py.
+Writing a testcase:A testcase is written by declaring a class name derived from class base.BaseApmecTest.
+BaseApmecTest is class declared in apmec/tests/functional/vnfd/base.py.

 A testcase body typically looks as below: